maceromsdahl/webhooktool/README.md

 # webhooktool
 simple discord webhook tool
 ## How To Use
-Install requirements from requirements.txt
+Install requirements from requirements.txt then run using Python
-Run using Python